 Freshers’ rooms are allocated by the College; students are notified of their room and rent around the beginning of September.
 A ballot is held during the Lent Term each year in which current students choose their rooms for the following year.
 Twenty especially nice rooms are reserved for College Scholars (those who gain Firsts in their examinations) and Intermediate Exhibitioners (those gaining very high 2.Is) who can bid for these rooms in the annual ‘Prize Room Ballot’.
 Those who are successful receive a termly rebate, currently £100, on their rent.

-One double and two single rooms are available for students’ pre-booked guests.
-Students are also welcome to accommodate overnight guests in their own rooms.
+Students are welcome to accommodate overnight guests in their own rooms for up to three consecutive nights in any one week.
 Camp beds for this purpose can be borrowed via the JCR (students’ union).
+The College Rules contain further information about the rules that must be observed when guests are staying overnight.

 Two types of lease arrangement are available:

-- 30 week leases cover term time only; students can request extra nights’ residence during the vacation but this is subject to availability.
+- 30 week leases cover term time only; students can request extra nights’ residence during the vacation but this is subject to permission granted by their Tutor.
 A flat-rate fee per week is charged and they will be expected to pack up all their belongings and to move rooms, usually to our Trumpington Street hostel (about a ten-minute walk from the main site).
-These leases are available for rooms in all hostels except Bene’t Street.
+Termly lease accommodation is in Old House (New Court, Stable Yard and Kwee Court) and the Beldam Building.

 All students will receive a termly email detailing the instructions for submitting their leaving and return dates, and for applying for vacation residence if required.